Graylog2/documentation/pages/collector_sidecar.rst

 This simply means that there is no configuration with the same tag that the Sidecar was started with.
 So we have to create a new configuration.
 Define outputs and inputs and tag it in order to collect log files.
 Take the :ref:`sidecar_step-by-step` to create your first configuration.

-When the Sidecar can find a configuration that matches it's own ``tags``, it will write for each collector backend a configuration file into the ``/generated`` directory.
+When the Sidecar can find a configuration that matches its own ``tags``, it will write for each collector backend a configuration file into the ``/generated`` directory.
 E.g. if you enabled the
 Filebeat collector you will find a ``filebeat.yml`` file in that directory.
 All changes have to be made in the Graylog web interface.
-Everytime the Sidecar detects an update to it's configuration it will rewrite the corresponding collector configuration file.
+Everytime the Sidecar detects an update to its configuration it will rewrite the corresponding collector configuration file.
 So it doesn't make sense to manually edit those files.

 Everytime a collector configuration file is changed the collector process is restarted.
 The Sidecar takes care of the collector processes and reports the status back to the web interface